carolynwanf/carolynwanf/README.md

 - 👋 Hi, I’m @carolynwanf
 - 👀 I’m interested in developing my skills and learning new things!
-- 🌱 I’m currently learning about using and structuring databases.
+- 🌱 I’m currently learning Flutter to try and build my first native app.
 - 💞️ I’m passionate about sustainability, and I'm currently developing my skills in hopes of working at/starting a sustainable tech company.
 - 📫 How to reach me: carolynwang@college.harvard.edu